scopely/sqlquest/README.md

 *Note that unlike with mustache replacements, the outputted query will be not have its variables filled in.
-I've yet to find a way to get the substituted final query out of node-postgres*
+I've yet to find a way to get the substituted final query out of node-postgres.*

 ## Example Output